f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

   :align: center
   :scale: 70%

-When upgrading the F5OS platform layer, you will have a choice of upgrading either a **Bundled** release meaning **OS** and **Services** are bundled together in an ISO image or **Unbundled** where you can upgrade service and/or OS independently.
-Note currently F5 has not released any service only or OS only releases, but they may be an option in the future.
+When upgrading the F5OS platform layer, you will have a choice of upgrading either a **Bundled** release meaning **OS** and **Services** are bundled together in an ISO image or **Unbundled** where you can upgrade Service and/or OS independently.
+Note currently F5 has not released any Service only or OS only releases, but they may be an option in the future.
 For now it is recommended to choose **Bundled** upgrades.

 .. image:: images/rseries_software_upgrades/image7.png
   :align: center